SKYSEN Barn Door

-You’re probably thinking that a barn door might have a gap to see into the next room.
+You may think a barn door might have a gap to see into the next room.
 And you’d be right.
-Due to the design both privacy, light and sound are different with a barn door than a standard door.
+Due to the design, privacy, light, and sound are different with a barn door than a standard one.

-And that’s why barn door measurements involve a little bit of preference, wall size, consideration for trim and of course the door you intend to put in place.
+And that’s why barn door measurements involve a slight preference, wall size, consideration for trim, and the door you intend to put in place.

-The folks over at International Door Company have a great visual guide for measuring barn door widths that will help decide what hardware you need.
+The folks at International Door Company have a great visual guide for measuring barn door widths to help decide what hardware you need.

 Can you use a barn door for a bathroom?

 With the correct overlay and a privacy latch, a barn door can be used for a bathroom.
 And there are latches for barn door privacy that will match just about any barn door hardware you choose.

 Using a barn door for your bathroom also allows for installing a mirror on the bath side.

 Do you need to remove trim when installing a barn door?

 In almost all cases, the answer is no – the trim stays on the existing door.
 Since the trim around a door conceals the shims and rough opening, removing the border would require significant repair and likely a professional drywall crew.